unicef/publicgoods-toolkit/appendix-resources-tools.md

   community development and management, such as for volunteers collecting data or managing other data preparation and maintenance tasks.
-In order to help its volunteer communities around languages and voice data grow quickly and independently, the open source, open data project Common Voice published a ['community playbook'](https://common-voice.github.io/community-playbook).
+In order to help its volunteer communities around languages and voice data grow quickly and independently, the open-source, open-data project Common Voice published a ['community playbook'](https://common-voice.github.io/community-playbook).
 This guidance helps Mozilla track data collection around the globe and ensure high quality while letting independent, local efforts grow